algosup/2024-2025-project-4-web-fpga-team-2/documents/TestPlan/testPlan.md

 - Documents must stay **as simple as possible**, making them **short and not too technical**.
 If technical terms are necessary to implement, a **glossary must be implemented**.
 - All the documents are written in **English**.

-Files and folder naming criterias can be found in the [conventions document]().
+Files and folder naming criteria's can be found in the [conventions document]().

 ### 2.2 Review process

-To review the documents we use **GitHub issues** to track any problems like typos or criterias that haven't been addressed.
+To review the documents we use **GitHub issues** to track any problems like typos or criteria that haven't been addressed.

 A GitHub issue template will be initiated.